 An interactive mystery, playable in a web browser, about utopian ideals and bookish delights.

 I collected the source material into an open-source repository: 19th century utopian novels by women.
-I’ve started to buy first editions too!

 I wrote about the research and thought process behind the marginalia design and user interface.